durveshvedak/Intelligent-Hiring-Application/README.md

-# Cloud-Final-Project
+# Cloud Based Django Project
-Fall 2017 Cloud Project
+Djano web app to aid recruiters to filter thousands of resumes and match skills with candidates qualifications